Study Abroad Program Overview

 Take advantage of this unique opportunity to study and gain work experience in the Chinese capital, Beijing.

 Spring study abroad at Peking University (PKU) gives you the experience of the sights, sounds and expanse of China firsthand.
 You first take classes alongside ambitious international and domestic students on the lovely PKU campus during the spring term.
-Then you will work alongside others in a nearby PKU start-up community at a summer internship.
-The internship tab provides examples of possible internship placements, including projects at companies such as Intel.
+Then you will work alongside others in a nearby business, organization or within the PKU start-up community at a summer internship.
+The internship tab provides examples of possible internship placements, including past companies such as Intel.

 The program will help you maximize your Chinese language skills, gain new perspectives on your field of study, begin your transition from study into a career, and develop a deeper understanding of China and its role within the world today.